MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab13_DICOM Service.md

 ## Exercise 1: Find your Azure Health Data Services workspace using Azure Portal

-In Lab-07, you deployed an Azure Health Data Services workspace in your resource group.
+In Lab 7, you deployed an Azure Health Data Services workspace in your resource group.
 You can view your Azure Health Data Services workspace settings by navigating to **Portal** -> **Resource Group** and finding the resource with a name ending in **"ws"** (see image below).

 ![Graphical user interface, application Description automatically generated](./IMAGES/Lab13/L13P1.png)